 Who looks after the nature strips?

-Under general council rules (across Australia), homeowners or their tenants are responsible for their nature strip's maintenance and upkeep.
+Homeowners or their tenants are responsible for their nature strip's maintenance and upkeep.

 Generally, the Mornington Peninsula Shire does not carry out maintenance on nature strips except where it plants street trees which are cared for and maintained by the Shire.
 The usual practice is for residents of abutting properties to maintain nature strips by regular mowing, edging turf, weeding and picking up litter.